-ACSI has a purchase and sale agreement to acquire the land and facilities located on 13.4 acres at 378 Emerson Ln, Bonners Ferry, ID 83805.
-Facility Option 2 is a contingency plan for use if unanticipated factors prevent the remodel of all current facilities and construction of an eight-classroom building in advance of the 2025-2026 school year.
+ACSI has a purchase and sale agreement to acquire the land and facilities located on 13.4 acres at 378 Emerson Ln, Bor Facility Option 2 is a contingency plan for use if unanticipated factors prevent the remodel of all current facilities and eight-classroom building in advance of the 2025-2026 school year.

-The contingency plan involves a remodel of the main George Washington Building, which provides a starting point for the remodels of the other facilities in the future.
-The Washington building needs few improvements and already includes a main office, multi-purpose room, four standard classrooms, a science lab, an auditorium (the music room), and three additional offices for administration and student services.
-Other facility needs would be satisfied through the purchase of three modular classroom units (each containing two classrooms) in year one, with one additional modular unit added per year in year four.
+The contingency plan involves a remodel of the main George Washington Building, which provides a starting point for to other facilities in the future.
+The Washington building needs few improvements and already includes a main office, mustandard classrooms, a science lab, an auditorium (the music room), and three additional offices for administration an Other facility needs would be satisfied through the purchase of three modular classroom units (each containing two clawith one additional modular unit added per year in year four.